nteetor/yonder/docs/index.md

 ---
 name: _PACKAGE
 title: A new approach to shiny applications
+description: |-
-description: Yonder is a set of tools for flexible and creative shiny application design.
+  Yonder is a set of tools for flexible and creative shiny application construction and design.
 sections:
 - title: Inputs
   body: |-